intermine/bluegenes/tools/docs/tool-api.md

 ### src

 Where do the bundled files come from?
 Probably the src directory.
-Ensure that:
+This is the folder you'll be doing most of your work in.

-####index.js
+#### index.js

 This is the preferred entry point to build dist/bundle.js.
 May import external libraries or node modules if needed.
 [See bluegenesProtVista example ](https://github.com/intermine/bluegenesProtVista/tree/master/src).
 Make sure to export an object that matches your tool name and has a main method - e.g. for bluegenesProtVista, there is an exposed method called `bluegenesProtvista.main()`.